civica-digital/rails-templates/README.md

 ## Usage

-After initializing a new project `$rails new proyect_name`, or in an advanced one you can start adding the _templates_ with the following command:
+After initializing a new project `$ rails new proyect_name`, or in an advanced one you can start adding the _templates_ with the following command:

-`$templ nombre_template`
+`$ templ nombre_template`

 ## Contributing